murong-xu/SlicerCADSWholeBodyCTSeg/README.md

    - `Advanced options`:
      - `Use standard segment names` (default: *Yes*): Displays segmentation results using SNOMED-CT terminology.
      - `Force to use CPU` (default: *No*): Runs inference on CPU if you don’t have a GPU.
 (Note: CPU is slower and will take longer.)
-     - `CADS Python package`:
+     - `CADSWholeBodyCTSeg Python package`:
-       - `Force install dependencies`: Re-installs the CADS package.
+       - `Force install dependencies`: Re-installs the CADSWholeBodyCTSeg package.
-       - `Get package information`: Shows the current CADS package version.
+       - `Get package information`: Shows the current CADSWholeBodyCTSeg package version.
 4. **Run**: Click `Apply`, the CADS-model will begin segmenting your CT scan.
 5. **View the results:**
    - Once finished, the results will appear automatically.
 You can then go to the `Data` tab to view the list of structures.